Medically reviewed by Drugs.com. Last updated on Nov 28, 2022.

-- If drug induced liver injury is suspected, discontinue treatment and start accelerated elimination procedure.
+- If drug induced liver injury is suspected, discontinue this drug and start an accelerated elimination procedure with cholestyramine or charcoal.

-- This drug is contraindicated in pregnant women or women of childbearing potential who are not using reliable contraception.
+- This drug is contraindicated for use in pregnant women and in females of reproductive potential who are not using effective contraception.

 Safety and efficacy have not been established in patients younger than 18 years.